Monica Thieu, Ph.D.

 Earn an associate degree from Golden Gate University.
 Designed to get you career-ready, or simply save you money towards a bachelor’s.

 Boost your resume with job-ready certification.
-Learn in-demand skills from top companies like Google, IBM, and Salesforce.
+Learn in-demand skills from top companies like Google, Meta, and Salesforce.

 Fall in love with online learning